Hints Allegations and Things Left Unsaid

-Hints Allegations and Things Left Unsaid is the debut studio album by American rock band Collective Soul, it was originally released on an indie label in Atlanta called Rising Storm Records in 1993, Collective Soul later signed on with Atlantic Records and the album was rereleased in 1994 under the Atlantic label.
+Hints Allegations and Things Left Unsaid is the debut studio album by American rock band Collective Soul.
+It was originally released on the band's self-owned label called Rising Storm Records in 1993.
+Collective Soul later signed on with Atlantic Records, and the album was re-released in 1994 under the Atlantic label.
 The track "Shine" gained the band attention thanks to college radio.

-The cover art is a modified and colored version of a nineteenth century advertising image, with the album's title added to the sign.
-The opening track, "Shine", would arguably become Collective Soul's biggest hit.
+The cover art is a modified version of an advertising image from the 19th century, with the text on the sign changed.

 Background and release

-Hints, Allegations and Things Left Unsaid was recorded in a basement in 1992 as a promotional demo.
+Hints Allegations and Things Left Unsaid was recorded in a basement in 1992 as a promotional demo.
 Frontman Ed Roland hoped to simply sell the songs to a publishing company rather than form a band.
 He gave the demo to a small college radio station in Atlanta that began playing "Shine".
 The track quickly became their most requested song and the band was asked to perform some concerts for the station.
-Favoring an opportunity to perform a few shows with his brother, Roland agreed and regathered the demo's guitarist and drummer as well as his brother Dean.
+Favoring an opportunity to perform a few shows with his brother, Roland agreed and regathered the demo's guitarist (Ross Childress) and drummer (Shane Evans) as well as his brother Dean.
+On the original Rising Storm pressing of the album, David Neal is credited as bassist.
+He would eventually be replaced by Will Turpin.

+Prior to Collective Soul, Ed Roland had performed in the band Marching Two-Step alongside Evans.
+In order to make Hints Allegations and Things Left Unsaid feel more like a "band effort", three songs that were conceived during the Marching Two-Step era were included on the album: "Goodnight Good Guy", "Love Lifted Me", and "Scream".
+The album was essentially self-released by the band, as Rising Storm Records was simply a moniker used by the band and their manager Bill Richardson.

 The attention gained by "Shine" allowed it to chart and catapulted the band to national stardom.
 They were soon picked up by Atlantic Records who wished to release the demo as the debut studio album of Collective Soul.
 In a 1995 interview, Roland elaborated on his mixed feelings regarding the situation: